-The survey instrument used in this study consisted of six parts and was administered to the online support group, WCC, and its subgroup, CVV.
-To answer the research question posed, the researcher tabulated the results of Part I (questions 1-22) and Part IV (questions 55-64) independently.
 Each response for each question was listed (i.e. Survey 1, question 1, answer: A; Survey 2, question 1, answer: B).
 The total of each answer (i.e. all of As, all of Bs) was tabulated and the percentage of each was calculated based on the total number of respondents.
 Additionally, the sum for each answer segment (i.e. all Agrees [Strongly Agree, Agree, Mildly Agree], all Disagrees [Mildly Disagree, Disagree, and Strongly Disagree], and No Answer [No opinion, Does not apply {to me}, Pass]) for all questions (i.e. 1-22) in Part I were tabulated.
 These tabulations were averaged and a section percentage calculated.
 The same was calculated for Part IV.

 The instrument used in this study was designed for the specific group being studied.
 Questionnaires are familiar to most people because most people have had some experience completing them and generally they do not cause people to be apprehensive (StatPac, 2005; Walonick, 2004).
-A written questionnaire was chosen for this study because the participants who were located across a wide geographic area (Walonick, 2004) were asked some highly personal questions (Baron, 2006; Garson, 2008) and were guaranteed anonymity (Baron, 2006; Frary, 2002).
+A written questionnaire was chosen for this study because the participants who were located across a wide geographic area (Walonick, 2004) were asked some highly personal questions (Baron, 2006; Garson, 2008), and were guaranteed anonymity (Baron, 2006; Frary, 2002).
 Internet delivery was chosen because the participants were computer literate, had computer access, and participated in an online support group (Norman, 2006; Palmquist, 2007).
 Palmquist (2007) maintained that electronic survey response rates, especially on private networks, were higher than with paper surveys or interview method, and that answers were more honest with electronic surveys.
 The questionnaire incorporated web design and was personalized using the support group's colors and symbols (Baron, 2006; Garson, 2008; Kennedy, 2003; Norman, 2006).
-A special pin number was assigned to each group to further ensure security (Norman, 2006).
+The owner/founder of the support group asked for anonymity.
+This condition was met by having an online survey, accessed by a special pin number of the group and collecting no identifying information.
+The special pin number was assigned to each group to further ensure security (Norman, 2006).

-Careful consideration was given to survey layout.
+Careful consideration was given to the survey layout.
 This questionnaire was simple, straightforward, and logical (Kaden, 2006; Kennedy, 2003), as well as clear, easily understood, attractive, easy to use, and non-intimidating (Garson, 2008; O'Brien, 1997).
-The pages are not crowded or hard to read (Kaden, 2006).
+The pages were not crowded or hard to read (Kaden, 2006).
 The survey was divided into sections, which fostered a sense of progress and reduced survey fatigue (Garson, 2008) and allowed the participant to complete all questions about one topic before moving on to the next topic (Garson, 2008; Kaden, 2006).
+Moreover, the language (jargon, abbreviations, and terminology) of the organization was used (Baron, 2006; Borgatti, 1996).